slackermorris/typescript-design-patterns/src/structural/composite/README-composite-with-iterator.test.md

 ## Overview

-In the Composite pattern the Composite class contains collections of other objects of the same interface.
-It is therefore the responsibility of this class to manage access to its children and all the children that are recursively nested below it.
-Access to children is expressed as traversal logic or algorithm.
-Sometimes this logic can be complicated and can distract from the intention or responsibility of this Composite class.
-It can therefore be of benefit to introduce or combine the Composite pattern with the Iterator pattern and use an Iterator to manage the traversal logic used by the Composite class to access its children.
+The Composite class holds collections of other objects.
+It must manage access to its children—and all children nested recursively below.
+This access is expressed as traversal logic.
+When this logic becomes complex, it can distract from the Composite's core responsibility.

+The solution: combine the Composite pattern with the Iterator pattern.
+Let an Iterator handle the traversal, keeping the Composite class focused on its primary job.

 ## When to Use

-- When the traversal algorithm used to access children on the Composite class is either complicated or as a concept varies the most (e.g., most of the access can be achieved as a simple list traversal or we want to leverage the performance accuracy of a breadth first search) can benefit most from being encapsulated.
+- When the traversal algorithm is complex or likely to vary (e.g., switching between list traversal, depth-first search, or breadth-first search).
+The principle at work is to encapsulate the concept most likely to vary.
+For us, this is the mechanism of traversal.
+- When you want to swap traversal strategies without modifying the Composite class.

 ## Structure